The fluid in the connective tissue spaces is called interstitial fluid.

 Osmotic pressure can be defined as the ability of a solution to absorb water through a semi-permeable membrane.

-A solution with a low concentration of water molecules has a great attraction for water and is said to have a high osmotic pressure.
+A solution with a low concentration of water molecules has a great attraction for water and is said to have high osmotic pressure.

 Capillary tissue fluid exchange